OCA/server-tools/base_import_match/README.rst

 After installing this module, the import logic will be changed to:

-#.
-If you import the XMLID of a record, make an **update**.
+- If you import the XMLID of a record, make an **update**.
-#.
-If you do not:
+- If you do not:
-   #.
-If there are import match rules for the model you are importing:
+  - If there are import match rules for the model you are importing:
-       #.
-Discard the rules that require fields you are not importing.
+      - Discard the rules that require fields you are not importing.
-       #.
-Traverse the remaining rules one by one in order to find a match in
+      - Traverse the remaining rules one by one in order to find a match in the database.
-          the database.
+          - Skip the rule if it requires a special condition that is not satisfied.
-          #.
-If one match is found:
+          - If one match is found:
-             #.
-Stop traversing the rest of valid rules.
+            - Stop traversing the rest of valid rules.
-             #. **Update** that record.
+            - **Update** that record.
-          #.
-If zero or multiple matches are found:
+          - If zero or multiple matches are found:
-             #.
-Continue with the next rule.
+            - Continue with the next rule.
-          #.
-If all rules are exhausted and no single match is found:
+          - If all rules are exhausted and no single match is found:
-             #. **Create** a new record.
+            - **Create** a new record.
-   #.
-If there are no match rules for your model:
+  - If there are no match rules for your model:
-      #. **Create** a new record.
+    - **Create** a new record.

+By default 2 rules are installed for production instances:

+- One rule that will allow you to update companies based on their VAT, when ``is_company`` is ``True``.
+- One rule that will allow you to update users based on their login.

+In demo instances there are more examples.

 Configuration
 =============